chandlerNick/BerlinWeatherTimeSeriesAnalysis/README.md

 If you want to run the project:
 1. Clone the repository.
 2. Install Astral UV.
-3. Run `uv sync` - this should initialize a venv and install the dependencies.
+3. Run `uv sync` — this should create a virtual environment and install all dependencies.

-Note: Sometimes you need to initialize a venv manually, if UV does not create it automatically.
+**Note**: In some cases, you may need to manually create a virtual environment if UV does not do it automatically.

 4. Activate venv running `source venv/bin/activate`
 5. Now you can run the scripts from `/src`!